Safmarine: Heavy lift ships

 The following three sister ships were the heavy lift vessels in the Safmarine fleet, also for carrying general cargo.
 S.A.
 Van Der Stel, S.A.
 Weltevreden, and S.A.
 Nederburg were all built by a Dutch company, and entered service in the mid-1960s.
 The S.A.
 Van Der Stel could lift 250 tons with her own derricks and the other two could lift 125 tons.
 They were all powered by a six-cylinder MAN K6Z86/160 low-speed two-stroke diesel engine, developing approximately 14,000 BHP and a speed of 21 knots.
 For electrical power three MAN diesel engines drove AC alternators.

 These ships were modified in Japan in 1975/1976.
 An additional hold specially designed for containers approximately 100' long was added amidships.
 A new heavy lift derrick was added and loading points were added on deck for container mounting.

 A further sister ship, S.A.
-Vergelegen was commissioned in 1969; she had a 250 Stulken heavy lift and the number 3/4 and 5/6 holds had been extended.
+Vergelegen was commissioned in 1969; she had a 250 ton Stulken heavy lift derrick and the number 3/4 and 5/6 holds had been extended.
 She was last known as the Virgil prior to being decommissioned after 1987.
 S.A.
 Nederburg was decommissioned in 1987 after leaving Durban harbour via Australia to the Far East to be dismantled.